 Intimate shaving for women – what you need to know

-Many women find the little red razor bumps that develop in the intimate area embarrassing, but how do you get rid of them?
-And is there anything you can do to avoid them?
-Find the answers in our guide to intimate shaving below.
+Many women find those little bumps in the intimate area embarrassing, but how do you get rid of them?
+Is there even anything you can do yourself?
+Find out in our intimate shaving guide below.

 Or you can just use ShaveSafe instead.
 Most people find that they don’t need to be as careful when they shave with ShaveSafe.
 ShaveSafe removes the cause of the problem: bacteria on the skin and the razor.